-In the past we’ve had briefs which have been a little tricky to accomplish, for example, “I want it to look cool, simple, exciting, creative, business-like and friendly”.
+In the past, we’ve had briefs which have been a little tricky to accomplish, for example, “I want it to look cool, simple, exciting, creative, business-like and friendly”.
 It’s almost impossible for any designer to produce something which is all these things simultaneously.
 Especially, as they can be mutually exclusive: Friendly designs tend not to be business-like and exciting designs are rarely simple.
 So a word of warning here is to be careful not to create an unachievable design brief.

 To help produce a better design you will need to provide us with some actual content.
 (These are the spaces in your wireframe denoted for content.
-Read more about 3 Specification: What is a Wireframe?.)
-This can be a tremendous help because it gives the designer the physical size of information required, the written style for the website, how you intend to use headings, and so on.
+Read more about What is a Wireframe?.)
+This can be a tremendous help because it gives the designer the physical size of the information required, the written style for the website, how you intend to use headings, and so on.

 You may also want to provide graphics and pictures including; your logo, your corporate font, your graphics library of pictures, etc..
 Anything you can give us which gets the design closer to the finished article is going to enhance the design.

 The homepage is usually the first to get designed.
-It is also takes the longest time because we’re setting the style and tone for the entire site.
+It also takes the longest time because we’re setting the style and tone for the entire site.

 Some web design agencies prefer gathering all the information and then producing one design, the theory being that if the brief is good enough then they should be able to get close to the bull’s-eye in one shot.
 Some take alternative approaches, for example creating designs which conform to the brief but are polar opposites of one another (multi-coloured versus monochrome or funky versus conventional or elaborate versus simplistic).
-The idea being that it gives you more choice but also enables any design contradictions they can be worked out across two designs.
+The idea is that it gives you more choice but also enables any design contradictions they can be worked out across two designs.
 Either method is fine as long as you get a design which you like and suits your customers.

 Designing is the cool bit, the part of the project everyone loves!
 When you see your wireframe blossom into a beautiful design all the hard work seems worthwhile.